Prem-ium/Auto-StockTrader/README.md

 ## Important Information

 - This script is provided for informational purposes only and does not constitute financial or investment advice.
-The user is solely responsible for any investment decisions made based on the information provided by the script.
+The user is solely responsible for any investment decisions made based on the information provided by the script(s)/.side project/repository.

 - The script is provided "as is" and without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.

-- The user understands that the script's performance may be affected by factors beyond developer's control, such as market volatility, technical issues with the trading platform, and internet connectivity issues.
+- The user understands that the script's performance may be affected by factors beyond developer's control, such as market volatility, technical issues with the trading platform, internet connectivity issues, & more.

-- The user agrees to indemnify and hold you harmless from any and all claims, damages, or losses arising from their use of the script.
+- The user agrees to indemnify and hold the developer(s) harmless from any and all claims, damages, or losses arising from their use of the script(s)/.side project/repository.

 Thank you for your support!